ashtasht/killemall/README.md

 ```
 or with [https://bcrypt-generator.com/](https://bcrypt-generator.com/).

-You can set the roles you want for each key.
+You should set the roles you want for each key.
+You can also set an expiration time for each key in seconds using `"expiration"`.

 You need to specify a random `secret` under `"secret"`.